ziiqii/KingPin/README.md

 1. Download the repo [here](https://github.com/ziiqii/KingPin/archive/refs/heads/main.zip).
 2. Extract the file to any destination, and within your IDE, open the 'KingPin-main' folder.
 3. Bring up your terminal to check that you are in the correct folder.
-4. Run 'npx expo start' in terminal to install the relevant dependencies and start the server.
+4. Run 'npx expo' in terminal to install the relevant dependencies and start the server.
 6. A QR Code will appear in the terminal.
 7. Open Expo Go and scan the QR Code to run the app.